willstepp/writings/joseph-the-son/jts-notes.md

 Grandfather whips Noah and Joseph cleans the room, and waits patiently for the sun to rise.

 Joseph and his brother look for clues on Jacob’s farm.
 Joseph receives a new knife, told not to tell anyone.
+Maybe this will help you on your quest.

 Grandfather takes Joseph and Noah out to feed the horses apples, fence breaks.
 We can fix it tomorrow.

-For his birthday, grandfather gives Joseph the old knife he wanted.
+Grandfather gives Joseph the old knife he wanted.
 “Come back to your family, Will.
 They need you now.
-That precious boy Joseph needs you.”
+That precious boy needs you.”
 Joseph cries.
+“I’m Joseph.”
+“I know that.”

 That’s his way of apologizing.
 “Your daddy ain’t coming back, Joseph.”
 “He is.”

 Buries the new one he received from Minister Jacob in shame.
-Where it would stay forever.
+In the ground, in the dirt where it would stay forever.

 Joseph and Noah trace the tracks to an old barn.
 Jason and other boys have already found the culprit, the old dog.
 Joseph defends it by repeating what Jacob told them all about God’s grace.
 They tell him Jacob paid them to hang it for killing the chickens.
 Joseph is struck by Jesse but does not retaliate.
-Brother cries.
+His strength in non-retaliation earns their respect.
+Sister cries.
 They keep the dog.

 Mother is crying.
 They somehow overhear the Minister has killed the junior pastor at the behest of the secretary who he was having an affair with.
 On the run with money they had raised to fix Joseph family’s roof. $8000 total.